stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

     > Note: We will be using this secret in our `pipelineRun`

-1. Let's place in this `PipelineRun` in `.tekton/main.yaml` for your source code repository.
+1. Let's place this `PipelineRun` in `.tekton/main.yaml` for your source code repository.

     ```yaml
     apiVersion: tekton.dev/v1beta1